Bealby/Milestone-Project-2/README.md

 under the Royal Army Ordnance Corp.

-This Website is a taster, aiming to entice curiosity into Jack Fairfield's journey through the second wold war, increasing users desire to learn more from journal.
+This Website is a taster, aiming to entice curiosity into Jack Fairfield's journey through the second world war, increasing users desire to learn more from his journal.

 The Website will mainly be for family and friends who have been very keen to learn more about Jack Fairfield's life.
 As the Website expands however,